In this article, we’re going to compare 8-vs. 12-hour nursing shifts.

 A 7-3 or 9- 5 shift means that they can get their work done and then be home to spend the evening with their families.

-Their more traditional schedule can also make it easier to get together with friends or plan nights out.
+Their more traditional schedules can also make it easier to get together with friends or plan nights out.

 Compare that to those who work for 12 hours straight.

 By the time they’re done with work, all they want to do is go home and sleep.